chethangowda26/66Days_of_data_science/README.md

 Sounds exciting and I am interested in learning about Data science with handson from various sources.
 I'm gonna be blogging about my progress in here for the purposes of accountability and to keep myself motivated.
 Man I hope this works out!

+Day 1(2/3/21) : Fortunately I knew some basics of Python beforehand.
+So I was able to go through with a tutorial on Numpy on Youtube and work on the same!.

+Thanks.